zzhiyuann/academic-kickstart/content/en/home/experience.md

   date_end = ""
   description = """

-  * We propose a spatiotemporal graph neural network (ST-GNN) model to accurately model and forecast the fine-grained hospital visit demand from real-world human mobility data.
+We propose a spatiotemporal graph neural network (ST-GNN) model to accurately model and forecast the fine-grained hospital visit demand from real-world human mobility data.
 Then exploit an effective hospital windows scheduling strategy using queuing theory.

-  * A paper “Demand-Responsive Windows Scheduling in Tertiary Hospital Leveraging Spatiotemporal Neural Networks” has been published in The 15th International Conference on Green, Pervasive and Cloud Computing (GPC2020).
+- Propose the project idea and write the main body of the paper.

+- Classify the urban functional areas and extract the human flow in hospitals by using improved machine learning algorithm and co-training framework with multi-source data fusion.

+- Build a spatialtemporal graph neural network to predict hospital visit demand with Tensorflow.

   """

 [[experience]]
   title = "Baidu-XMU Joint Research on the Spread of the COVID-19 Epidemic"